LightScribe

 LightScribe is an optical disc recording technology that was created by the Hewlett-Packard Company.
 It uses specially coated recordable CD and DVD media to produce laser-etched labels with text or graphics, as opposed to stick-on labels and printable discs.
 Although HP is no longer developing the technology, it is still maintained and supported by a number of independent enthusiasts.

-The LightScribe method uses the laser in a way similar to when plain data are written to the disc; a greyscale image of the label is etched (physically burned) onto the upper side of the disc using a laser.
-In the beginning, the discs were available only in a sepia color but later became available in many monochromatic colors.
+The LightScribe method uses the laser in a way similar to when plain data are written to the disc; a greyscale image of the label is etched onto the upper side of the disc using a laser.
+The discs were initially available only in a sepia color but later became available in many monochromatic hues.